lertsoft/GPD_WIN4/README.md

 **[BIOS v3.04](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.04)** </br> This version fixes the unresponsive touchscreen, and USB C ports Issue.
 It is not a fixed for the hz and panel skipped frames.

 **[BIOS v3.05](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.05)** </br> This version fixes the unresponsive touchscreen, and USB C ports Issue just as 3.04.
 It also fixes the issue that 3.04 introduced of not outputting video from the USB-C ports.
 It is not a fixed for the hz and panel skipped frames.

+**[BIOS v3.06](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.06)** </br> This version should fix the WIN4 volume buttons not working when waking up from sleep in Linux, Fixes the problem where the USB-C port at the bottom does not display in v3.04, It resolves some issues where the device may crash under abnormal conditions, Additionally, it adds support for screen firmware updates by providing a screen firmware upgrade interface by updating the EC to version 8.0 from version 7.8.

 ### Screen Color Correction
 > These files were provided by GPD.
 See video description. </br>